-The longer the term of your CD, the higher the yield you'll likely have at your disposal.
-That means 6-month CD yields are typically relatively low.
+The longer the term of your CD, the higher the yield you’ll likely earn.
+That means six-month CD yields are typically relatively low.
 Consider whether it makes more sense to keep your money in a more liquid account, like a savings or money market account.
-That way, you won't run the risk of losing interest if you need the money you stashed away before the six month time clock runs out.
+That way, you won’t run the risk of losing interest if you need the money you stashed away before the six-month time clock runs out.

-When considering a 6-month CD, it’s a good idea to compare it to other available accounts and understand when it might be the right choice for you — and when other options might turn out to be a better decision.
+When considering a six-month CD, compare it to other available accounts to determine when other options might be a better decision.

-However, savings accounts are easier to access as needed.
-With a savings account, you won’t face the early withdrawal penalty that comes with tapping your 6-month CD before it matures.
+However, savings accounts are more accessible.
+With a savings account, you won’t face the early withdrawal penalties like you do if you tap your six-month CD before it matures.

-There’s a good chance you’ll get a better yield on a 6-month CD than on a money market account.
+There’s a good chance you’ll get a better yield on a six-month CD than with a money market account.
 So, if you’re looking for a better yield in a safe account, it can make sense to use a CD instead of a money market account.

 Better yields are generally available on CDs with longer maturities.
 So, if you’re willing to lock up your money for a year — or even up to five years — you could receive a better rate.

-A 6-month CD works well with short-term savings goals.
-If you want to set money aside for a specific purpose, but you’re worried that you’ll be tempted to tap into the funds, a 6-month CD can help make the money harder to get to.
+A six-month CD works well with short-term savings goals.
+If you want to set money aside for a specific purpose, but you’re worried that you’ll be tempted to tap into the funds, a six-month CD can help make the money harder to get to.
 You can keep the money safe in an FDIC-insured (or NCUA-insured) account until it’s needed.

-Anyone struggling to save money could benefit from having a 6-month CD.
+Anyone struggling to save money could benefit from having a six-month CD.
 Because you could face an early withdrawal penalty, you may be less tempted to tap into your savings prematurely.

 Annual percentage yield, or APY, includes the effect of compounding.
 It’s the interest earned on your initial deposit in addition to the interest earned on top of other interest earnings.

-Before you get a 6-month CD, it’s important to understand the potential drawbacks.
+Before you get a six-month CD, it’s important to understand the potential drawbacks.
 The early withdrawal penalty is probably the biggest issue.
-If you access your funds before the six months is up, you’ll pay a penalty.
+If you access your funds before the six months are up, you’ll pay a penalty.

-Plus, the yield often isn’t much higher on a 6-month CD than you’d see with a traditional savings account.
-You can shop around for the highest rates, but you might need to meet deposit minimums in order to take advantage of the best yields.
+Plus, the yield often isn’t much higher on a six-month CD than you’d see with a traditional savings account.
+Shop around for the highest rates, but you might need to meet high deposit minimums in order to take advantage of the best yields.